enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 It wouldn’t be CES without some weird and out-there gadgets.
 Here are our favourites.

-Hupnos sleep mask for snorers
+<p>**Hupnos sleep mask for snorers**</p>
-This certainly isn’t the most attractive wearable, but it could help out in the bedroom!
+<p>This certainly isn’t the most attractive wearable, but it could help out in the bedroom!
 Simply put the mask on when you go to sleep and [the app will listen and track your sleeping patterns](https://www.cnet.com/news/ces-2019-hupnos-sleep-mask-claims-to-keep-your-snoring-in-check/).
-If it detects the wearer has started snoring, it uses a built-in accelerometer and gentle vibrations to help nudge them into a better sleep position.
+If it detects the wearer has started snoring, it uses a built-in accelerometer and gentle vibrations to help nudge them into a better sleep position.</p>

 <p>
 <div style="margin-left:auto;margin-right:auto;max-width:600px;width:100%;">